MEET OUR DOCTORS

 As the Hospital Manager at Grand Lake Vet, she tries to keep things as positive as possible.
 “My goal in every interaction is to leave each client feeling like they just had the best experience at GLVH possible.
 Even when I have to have difficult conversations, I try to actively listen and empathize.
 That goes for staff too!
 I try to treat people the way I want to be treated.
 I also try to frame every interaction from the perspective that everyone is doing the best they are capable of at that moment.”

 Anya feels proud to work at Grand Lake Vet and to be a part of building the team here.
 “I love how gentle and compassionate everyone is at Grand Lake Vet, and that doesn’t just apply to how our clients and patients are treated, but also how we treat each other.
 The veterinary field is incredibly rewarding, but depression, compassion fatigue, and burnout are realities we all face, no matter what your position is in a practice.
 I’ve never worked somewhere where people take care of each other as we do at Grand Lake Vet.
 There’s no judgment, and we respect each other.
 We celebrate and grieve together.
 I feel like Grand Lake is a part of my family.”

 Anya is working on becoming a Certified Veterinary Practice Manager.
-But in her spare time, she and her wife explore the Redwoods and East Bay trails with their staffy, Johnny Cake.
+But in her spare time, Anya and her family explore the Redwoods and East Bay trails with their staffy, Johnny Cake.
 “My dog Johnny Cake’s name is a nod to my Belizean heritage.
 She’s a sweet little Caribbean biscuit!”